xqrc/Hellogger/README.md

 # Hellogger
-This is the keylogger python script.
+This is a keylogger python script.
 Written in Python and Visual Studio Code Cheers